blat-blatnik/Pocket-Universe/README.md

   p.position += p.velocity
 ```

 The GPU implementation following the above algorithm can simulate roughly 80'000 particles in real-time.
-We improved a caching by implementing the additional steps above, however we have also reached a point where scheduling the compute shaders becomes a large bottleneck.
+We improved our memory access patterns by implementing the additional steps above, however we have also reached a point where scheduling the compute shaders becomes a large bottleneck.

 ### Unification